LAMB AT A GLANCE

 LAMB budget is currently US$ 3.3 million per year, Taka 27 crore (2018).

-21% came from patients for fees and medicines.
+Income is from a variety of sources: 21% from patients fees and medicines.
 53% was for work done for institutional donors.
 20% was from private donations, of which half went to the Poor Fund.

 Of inpatients, two-thirds receive a subsidy from the Poor Fund for their bill.
 About 28% pay nothing at all, and another 6% paid less than US$10.